SEKOIA-IO/documentation/docs/tip/features/produce/content_proposals.md

 - From a free text
 - From a URL

-The imported content will be parsed in order to recognize as many Observables as possible (IP, domain names, file hash, e-mail address, URL, etc.) as well as objects already known to the CTI database (malware, intrusion set, attack pattern ATT&CK, location, etc.).
+The imported content will be parsed in order to recognize as many [Observables](https://docs.sekoia.io/tip/features/consume/observables/) as possible (IP, domain names, file hash, e-mail address, URL, etc.) as well as objects already known to the CTI database (malware, intrusion set, attack pattern ATT&CK, location, etc.).

 ## Comments on CP

-To be able to improve the review of a content proposal and allow interactions between the assignee and the reviewer, a comment feature has been recently implemented inside the content proposal page.
+To improve the review of a content proposal and allow interactions between the assignee and the reviewer, a comment feature has been recently implemented inside the Content Proposal page.

 ### Post a comment
-To be able to comment or to see comments on a content proposal, you'll have to:
+To be able to comment or to see comments on a Content Proposal:

 1. Go to a Content Proposal
-2. In the Content Proposal's header, a button `Comments` shows next to the graph icon and the `reject` and `merge` buttons
+2. In the Content Proposal's header, a button `Comments` shows next to the graph icon and the `Reject` and `Merge` buttons
 3. Write down your comment and press `Enter` or click on `Comment`

 ### Edit a comment
-To edit a comment, you'll have to:
+To edit a comment posted on a Content Proposal:

 1. Click on the comment panel
 2. Hover over the comment you wrote that you want to edit
 3. Click on the `Edit` icon
 4. Edit your comment and `Enter` or click on `Comment`

 ### Delete a comment
-To delete a comment, you'll have to:
+To delete a comment left on a Content Proposal:

 1. Click on the comment panel
 2. Hover over the comment you wrote that you want to delete
 3. Click on the `Delete` icon